 - In another episode, Joey tells his agent that he's frustrated that she hasn't been getting him any good jobs lately.
 She replies, "Well you're just going to say no again, but gay porn?"

-- In How I Met Your Mother Robin uses this to explain her past career.
-Of course, Barney slap bets Marshall that it's porn, resulting in Robin revealing the whole truth by saying "Porn?
-I wish, it would be less embarrassing."
-Turns out she was a teenage, pseudo-80's, Canadian pop star.
+- In How I Met Your Mother, Robin uses this line to define her past career.
+Of course, Barney slap-bets Marshall that it was porn.
+This results in Robin revealing the whole truth, saying "Porn?
+I wish.
+It would be less embarrassing."
+Turns out she was a teenage pseudo-'80s Canadian pop star.

 Ian: The Grinning Americans.
 I was living in Florida.
 Flat broke.
 No direction.
 I saw an ad in the newspaper.
 They were holding auditions, it was fast money.
 You get sucked into the life, Henry.
 Now you know.

 Henry: So wait a minute, you would rather have people think you were in a mental institution than...

 Henry: ...I understand.